tochka-public/Tochka.JsonRpc/docs/en/client/examples.md

 # Client/Examples

 Here are examples for different scenarios.
-Common things like default HTTP headers, constructors, options implementations, registering services in DI are omitted.
+Common things like default HTTP headers, constructors, registering services in DI are omitted.

 > For details beyond basic usage check [Configuration](configuration) page